How to Write About Environmental Solutions: B2 First & C1 Advanced Essay Guide

 Raise public awareness

-To raise public awareness means to inform people and encourage responsible behaviour.
+To inform people and encourage more responsible behaviour.

 Introduce incentives